kamuju25/opentelemetry-microservices-k8s/07-IaC-Terraform/03-terraform-configure-aws.md

   - Scroll down to `Accesskeys` section and click on `Create access key` and select use case `Command Line Interface (CLI)
   - Save these keys safely because they are very sensitive.
-  - Next, install the `AWS CLI` on your local machine.
+  - Next, install the `AWS CLI` [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)on your local machine
   - After installation, run the command `aws configure`.

     Enter your: